Last Updated: April 2026 | Author: Robert

 Phase 6: Public Interest Law and Loan Forgiveness (The Back-End Scholarship)

-For these students, the “scholarship” happens after graduation in the form of loan forgiveness and university-sponsored debt assistance.
+If you want to become a public defender or legal aid attorney, your “scholarship” happens after graduation in the form of loan forgiveness and university-sponsored debt assistance.

 1. Public Service Loan Forgiveness (PSLF)

-• How It Works: You must enroll in an Income-Driven Repayment (IDR) plan, which caps your monthly federal student loan payments at a small percentage of your discretionary income.
-After making 120 qualifying monthly payments (10 years) while working in public service, the federal government legally forgives the entire remaining balance of your federal loans, tax-free.
+If you work full-time for a qualifying non-profit or government agency, you are eligible for the federal PSLF program.
+After making 120 qualifying monthly payments while working in public service, the federal government legally forgives the entire remaining balance of your federal loans, tax-free.

 2. University Loan Repayment Assistance Programs (LRAP)

-• The University Subsidy: If you take a low-paying public interest job, the law school itself will step in and make your monthly IDR loan payments for you during those 10 years until your loans are forgiven by the PSLF program.
-An aggressive LRAP essentially transforms your law degree into a full-tuition scholarship, provided you commit a decade of your life to public service.
+Elite law schools offer incredibly generous LRAPs.
+If you take a low-paying public interest job, the law school itself will step in and make your monthly loan payments for you during those 10 years until your loans are forgiven by the PSLF program.
+An aggressive LRAP essentially transforms your law degree into a full-tuition scholarship.

 If you commit to public interest law, your ‘scholarship’ often comes after graduation.
 Elite law schools will literally pay your monthly federal loan bills until they are forgiven by the government.